hsbacot/flip/README.md

 ## Features

-- **One-Click Toggle**: Switch scroll direction directly from the menu bar.
+- **Instant Toggle**: Switch scroll direction directly from the menu bar with zero lag.
-- **Visual Indicators**: The menu bar icon changes to reflect the current mode (💻 for Natural, 🖱️ for Standard).
+- **Visual Indicators**: Dynamic "Template" icons change to reflect the current mode.
-- **Native Experience**: Built with Go and the `menuet` library for a lightweight, native feel.
-- **Fast & Reliable**: Updates system settings and refreshes preferences immediately.
+- **Raycast Integration**: Control Flip via keyboard shortcuts using the built-in `--toggle` CLI flag.
+- **Optimized Performance**: High-speed icon caching ensures an instantaneous UI response.
+- **Launch at Login**: Easily toggle the background service to start when you log in.

 ## Installation